jyellick/obc-docs/usecases.md

 &nbsp;

-### Interoperability of assets
+### Interoperability of Assets

-If an organization needs 20k units of asset B but instead owns10k units of asset A, it needs a way to exchange his asset A for asset B. However, the market may not offer enough liquidity to fulfill this trade quickly, yet there might be plenty of liquidity available between asset A and asset C, and then between asset C and asset B. Instead of only getting what’s available in direct trading (A for B), chain network will automatically connect buyers to “buried” sellers, and find the best match, which could be buried under several layers, and execute the transaction.
+If an organization requires 20,000 units of asset B, but instead owns 10,000 units of asset A, it needs a way to exchange asset A for asset B. Though the current market might not offer enough liquidity to fulfill this trade quickly, there might be plenty of liquidity available between asset A and asset C, and also between asset C and asset B. Instead of settling for market limits on direct trading (A for B) in this case, a chain network connects buyers with "buried" sellers, finds the best match (which could be buried under several layers of assets), and executes the transaction.

 <table>
 <tr><td><img src="images/interoperability_of_assets.png" height="300" width="500"></td></tr>